 1. VA Loan Funding Fee Exemption

 Any qualifying veteran who receives or is eligible to receive VA compensation for service-connected medical conditions, disabilities, or related issues (as determined by the VA) is exempt from paying the otherwise-mandatory VA loan funding fee.
 Typically this can translate to thousands in savings.
+See below for more information on funding fee exemption.

 Changes to the VA loan program that began effective January 1, 2020 also make active duty Purple Heart recipients eligible for a VA loan funding fee waiver.
 For these service members, it’s required to turn in proof of active duty status and documentation of the Purple Heart award prior to closing time.